 The performances I was able to participate in made a huge difference in my life, including touring with Chambers, singing The Messiah, being part of The Music Man, three opera scenes classes, and lots of noon recitals.
 All of these opportunities helped me grow and mature as a musician.

-Bethany Blouse, a music education major from Stuarts Draft, Va., is currently a chorus teacher at Stuarts Draft High School.
+Bethany Blouse, a music education major from Stuarts Draft, Va., is currently the Choral Director at Stuarts Draft High School.
 She is also Ministry Director at Blue Ridge Church of Christ in Fishersville, Va.

 I appreciate the sensitivity to my personal interests in music, the professors’ adaptability and creativity in providing performance and independent study opportunities, and the accessibility of the instructors and staff.
 EMU has a very personable and approachable music department.

 Stephen Horst, a music graduate with a vocal performance concentration, is currently on a service assignment in Bangkok, Thailand through Virginia Mennonite Missions and Eastern Mennonite Missions.